augustss/MicroHs/README.md

 * `MHSDIR` the directory where `lib/` and `src/` are expected to be.
 Defaults to `./`.
 * `MHSCC` command use to compile C file to produce binaries.
 Look at the source for more information.
 * `MHSCPPHS` command to use with `-XCPP` flag.
 Defaults to `cpphs`.
+* `MHSCONF` which runtime to use, defaults to `unix-32/64` depending on your host's word size

 ### Compiler modules